-Join Dr. Dee Silverthorn for a discussion on how the sudden appearance of the global pandemic of COVID-19 provides a unique opportunity to show students science in action as researchers and healthcare professionals around the world scramble to understand the virus and its effects on the human body.
-This is the third webinar in this 4-part series on how science education has evolved in the face of new challenges.
+Dr. Dee Silverthorn discusses how the sudden appearance of the global pandemic of COVID-19 provides a unique opportunity to show students science in action as researchers and healthcare professionals around the world scramble to understand the virus and its effects on the human body.
+This is the third webinar in the 4-part series on how science education has evolved in the face of new challenges.

 Distinguished Teaching Professor Emerita